apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part3.md

 ## Executing Autoscaling Decision

 In our setup we use Reactive Mode which uses Adaptive Scheduler and Declarative Resources manager.
 We wanted to align resources with slots.
-As Advised in most of the Flink documentation we set one per vCPU slot.
+As advised in most of the Flink documentation we set one per vCPU slot.
 Most of our jobs use 1 vCPU 4GB Memory combination for TaskManager.

 Reactive Mode, a unique feature of the Adaptive Scheduler, operates under the principle of one job per cluster, a rule enforced in Application Mode.
 In this mode, a job is configured to utilize all available resources within the cluster.
 Adding a TaskManager will increase the job's scale, while removing resources will decrease it.
 In this setup, Flink autonomously manages the job's parallelism, always maximizing it.